-• Water—from a frost-free hydrant in cold climates—should be run adjacent to the wash area in a pipe size that will deliver strong water pressure.
-Heavy-duty hoses are worth the cost, but must be kept away from hooves to last.
-Consider an overhead hose boom, available from catalogs, to keep hoses out of the way.
+Water—This should be from a frost-free hydrant in cold climates with placement adjacent to the wash area in a pipe size that will deliver strong water pressure.
+Heavy-duty hoses are worth the cost, but they must be kept away from hooves in order to last.
+Consider an overhead hose boom to keep hoses out of the way.
 At the least, provide a good storage hook or hose reel.
 Pressure nozzles that cannot be easily removed from hoses will save water.
 Though more expensive, brass nozzles usually are worth their cost.

 If you do opt for concrete, score the surface with a stiff broom or leaf rake when it starts to dry for a less-slippery surface, or ask your concrete contractor if he has other tools to rough the surface.
 (Don’t forget a lucky horseshoe in the slab!)

-• Installing railings and tie posts?
-They should be heavy-wall galvanized steel, at least 3 inches in diameter and set through the slab at least 24 inches at the time it is poured.
+Railings and Tie Posts—They should be heavy-wall galvanized steel, at least 3 inches in diameter and set through the slab at least 24 inches at the time it is poured.
 You can sleeve railings and posts by insetting a galvanized pipe of slightly larger inside dimension than your finished pipe outside diameter, which will allow you to slip out the railings if needed and leave a flush slab that can be used for storage at a future date.
 If you opt for rubber mats over the slab, be careful: some mats become very slippery when wet, and ring mats that drain well will trap manure and hair.

 A thoughtfully designed wash area is important for the safety and happiness of your horse and human clients.
 Because the greatest cost is initial construction, a great wash stall is an investment that will pay off for years to come.